 - Process validation should confirm that the impurity profile for each API is within the specified limits.

 Periodic Validation Assessment

-- Systems and processes should be evaluated periodically to verify and ensure that they are still performing in the validated state.
+- Systems and processes should be evaluated periodically to verify and ensure that they are still performing in a validated state.

-- Revalidation need not be performed where no significant changes have been made to the system or process when review confirms that system or process consistently producing the material meeting its predetermined specifications.
+- Revalidation need not be performed where no significant changes have been made to the system or process when the review confirms that the system or process consistently produces the material meeting its predetermined specifications.

 - For processes or situations where the possibility of contamination or carry-over persists which has the potential to affect the quality of API, cleaning validation should be engaged.

 - If different intermediates or APIs are to be manufactured in the same equipment and with the same cleaning process, a representative intermediate or API can be selected for cleaning validation.

 - Solubility, cleaning difficulty, and the residue limit calculations based on potency, toxicity, and stability should be considered.